jtkovacs/jtkovacs.github.io/REFS/TOCS/databases_TOC.md

 #### Top-down design with ERDs

 A top-down design approach creates an entity relationship diagram (ERD), starting with entities and associations then adding in attributes.
-ERDs can be done in [ER notation](modeling.html#entity-relationship-diagrams) or [UML notation,](UML.html) which predates ER notation but is gradually replacing it.
-MS Visio offers both.
+ERDs can be done in [ER or UML notation;](modeling.html#erds-for-databases) MS Visio offers both.

 ## Logical design